UPDATE: This post about where to sell art online was first published on 1 September 2018 and updated on 9 August 2021 and 1 June 2022.

 - Raise your profile by submitting an entry to the annual Bluethumb Art Prize competition, which celebrates the talent and diversity of Australian artists.

-There are many other places to sell art online.
-A few more you could check out:
+There are many other places to sell art online, including Art Pharmacy.

 Look around at the options until you find one — or a combination — that suits you.